-Today, the Annmary Brown Memorial is home to the Programs in Medieval Studies and in Renaissance and Early Modern Studies.
-Classes are held in the back art room and in what was the personal treasure room.
-As well, the Memorial is the site of numerous special events, including scholarly talks offered under the aegis of one of the two host programs, or in association with the Rhode Island Medieval Circle.
+Today, classes are held in the back art room and in what was the personal treasure room.
+The Memorial is the site of numerous special events, including scholarly talks.
 Find more information at the Annmary Brown Library Page.